What is 2 2/5 as a Decimal? A complete walkthrough

 Q4: Are there any online calculators or tools that can help with fraction to decimal conversions?

 Yes, many online calculators and tools are available that can convert fractions to decimals automatically.
-However, understanding the manual process is crucial for building a strong mathematical foundation.
+On the flip side, understanding the manual process is crucial for building a strong mathematical foundation.

 Conclusion